mcombeau/ft_transcendance/notes.md

 %% TODO: Update with subject todo (from notion)

+- Cleanup
+	- change alerts to smth else (notifs ?)
+	- put all credential and keys in env variables
+	- move to typescript everywhere
+	- cleanup all errors/warnings front
+	- allow access to chat/leaderboard ... but prompt for sign in

 - Game
+	- explain controls
+	- draw background in css
 	- personalization
 	- deal with broadband/network issues
+	- end game page
+	- spectator mode

 - Profile
+	- Ladder level
+	- ladder (whatever that is ?)
+	- server side validation for avatars
+	- see friends avatar
 	- My profile
 		- change 2fa activation
 		- disable
   - other people
     - ( dm button )